Meet the Other Phone. Child-safe in minutes.

 Best pushchairs, prams and buggies as tested and reviewed by parents

-By Gemma Wilcock & Laura Westerman | Last updated Feb 27, 2024
+By Gemma Wilcock & Laura Westerman | Last updated Oct 22, 2025

 Six of the best pushchairs

 Choosing the best pushchair or pram for your growing family should be easy, right?
-But, as anyone who’s been there before will tell you, the world of pushchairs, prams and buggies can be a minefield.
+But as anyone who’s been there before will tell you, the world of pushchairs, prams and buggies can be a minefield.

 First you'll need to establish what kind of pushchair will suit your needs.
-Are you looking for a travel system that you can attach a carrycot or baby car seat to?
-Or are you after a lightweight buggy or umbrella stroller for nipping around the city?
-A convertible double buggy may be better suited to you if you need to ferry two children around.
-Or maybe you're in need of a pram that can be fitted with a buggy board to accommodate an extra passenger?
+Are you looking for a travel system that can double as a pram for your newborn, where you can attach a carrycot or baby car seat to and that'll be an upfront investment that your children can use for years to come?
+Or are you after a lightweight stroller or umbrella stroller for nipping around the city?
+A convertible double buggy may be better suited to you if you need to ferry two children around, while some parents prefer a traditional pram that offers extra comfort for infants.

 With such a huge range of pushchairs, prams and buggies on the market, we’ve meticulously researched hundreds of models, sought opinion from experts as well as the knowledge and experience of real parents, and undertaken our own in-depth testing with a number of parent testers to help you choose the right pushchair for you and your family.